 What Information is in a MSDS?

-A material safety data sheet is a comprehensive document that contains just about all the information one could ever need related to a given material.
+A material safety data sheet is a comprehensive document that details just about all the information one could ever need related to a given material.
 The main focus is to make sure the material can be used or stored safely, which means there will be a lot of information about the specific hazards of the material, how to respond to accidents, what actions to take if someone is exposed to it, and more.

 Having these documents kept in one convenient location within the facility will allow emergency responders, safety professionals, and others to access them when they are needed.
-It is also important to note that employees have a right to review any safety data sheet they want so they can be as informed as possible about the hazards of working with a given material.
+It is also important to note that workers have a right to review any safety data fact sheet they want so they can be as informed as possible about the hazards of working with a given material.

 - What is MSDS?